Best Mini ITX Motherboards 2025: A Comprehensive Guide

 Choosing the Right CPU

-When overclocking on a Mini-ITX board, you must choose the right CPU.
-While high-end CPUs like the Intel Core i9-13900K or AMD Ryzen 9 7950X have the most overclocking headroom, they also generate the most heat, which can be tough to manage in a Mini-ITX build.
+When overclocking on a Mini-ITX motherboard, selecting the right CPU is critical.
+High-end processors like the Intel Core i9-13900K or AMD Ryzen 9 7950X offer excellent overclocking potential—but they also produce more heat, which is challenging to manage in compact builds.

 Temperature Management